Skip to content

 • teaches role core, supplies, and basic result screen

-Expedition 2: Homeland Utility
+Expedition 2: Village-Origin Utility

 • region-specific pressure

-• teaches why homeland matters
+• teaches why village origin matters

 • usually delivery, survey, herb, fuel, or escort utility task